Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libpng/README.md

   * The EasyConfig file is derived from the University of Antwerpen repository which itself is derived from the EasyBuilders one.

+### Version 1.6.38 from CPE 22.12 on

+  * The EasyConfig is a trivial update of the 1.6.37 one with a modification taken from the EasyBuilders one.